delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Defenses Can Be Used Against a Breach of Contract Claim in Delaware?

 In a breach of contract claim, breaching parties may use a defense to avoid culpability.
-The nature of a contract breach will determine the defense(s) that can be used in a claim.
+The nature of a contract breach will determine the defense(s) that may be used in a claim.
 However, the most frequent is the “affirmative defense” or avoidance.
 Basically, the breaching party or defendant does not challenge the claim but gives reasons why remedies should not be awarded to the non-breaching party, and the claim, rescinded.
 These defenses include:

 • Impossibility/impracticability or illegality of the contract